Banana bread and oatmeal combine to create this outrageously delicious Banana Baked Oatmeal.

 - 1 ½ cups milk any variety

 - 1 cup mashed bananas about 2 large or 3 small bananas

 - ¼ teaspoon salt

 - 1 teaspoon baking powder

-- 1 ½ tablespoons coconut oil, melted or butter
+- 1 ½ tablespoons melted coconut oil or butter plus more for greasing

-- Preheat oven to 350 degrees.
-Grease a 2 quart or 8-inch square pan with butter or coconut oil.
+- Preheat the oven to 350 degrees F. Grease a 2 quart or 8-inch square pan with butter or coconut oil.

 - Pour the oatmeal mixture into the prepared pan and bake for 25-30 minutes, until oats are tender and moisture has been absorbed.

-- Serve warm with additional maple syrup and chopped walnuts if desired.
+- Serve warm or at room temperature with additional maple syrup and chopped walnuts if desired.

 Hi.
 Could you add walnuts into the recipe.
 Also, any reason why cannot be frozen?